An Interview with WiseOceans… Rebecca Daniel from The Marine Diaries

 For a long time I was surrounded by people who only cared about themselves, about making money or getting the latest car/bag/phone etc. They didn’t care about the environment like I did.
 The Marine Diaries gives me the opportunity to interact with people from all over the world, both within our team and from elsewhere.
 Whether through social media or through meeting them at conferences or events, it gives me so much joy to realise that others care just as much as I do.

 - How is The Marine Diaries making a difference?

 We are raising awareness for the oceans through social media and our blogs, by instilling wonder in the marine world, whilst highlighting the issues that currently face it.
 We believe that people do want to make a difference, but they are currently misinformed or unaware – this is what we are trying to combat.
-Our upcoming campaign against plastic (“Plastic NOT Fantastic”) aims to instil behavioural change in our followers, and their extended friends and family, to reduce our plastic consumption.
+Our upcoming campaign against plastic in 2018 (“Plastic NOT Fantastic”) aimed to instil behavioural change in our followers, and their extended friends and family, to reduce their plastic consumption.
 We believe this the first stepping stone to unveiling the impact of our current lifestyle on the ocean.
 We hope that once individuals begin to make these changes, it will spark interest in other topics such as overfishing, climate change (warming & acidification), and habitat destruction.

 - What do you know now that you wish you knew when you were starting out?

 I wish someone had told me early on that pursuing a career in marine conservation is expensive, and what kind of skills I’d need.
 You need experience with coral and marine animals for field jobs, and most also expect you to be a Divemaster.
 I would have saved up my money to get my diving qualifications and applied for more internships and volunteering projects had I known.

 - Are there any skills you never thought you would need but did